Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 6. **End-of-Life Scans:** Automated scans for end of life of dependencies SHOULD be implemented.[^4]

-7. **Dependency Pinning:** "Latest" releases MUST not be used.
+7. **Dependency Pinning:** "Latest" releases MUST generally not be used.
 For business critical applications or services, 3rd-party dependencies MUST be pinned using checksums or cryptographic signatures.

 ## {{site.TITLE_SSDLC_SECDEV_SECGATES}}